-These brownie bites are veeeery easy to make.
+These daisy brownie bites are veeeery easy to make.
 You can use any recipe for brownies or even a mix, though you can find my recipe at the end of this post.
 I cut out brownie circles, topped them with melted candy wafers, and decorated with M & Ms. That’s it.

-how to make decorated brownies
+how to make daisy brownie bites

 you will need: